dtch1997/orchestrate/docs/running_notes.md

 This document contains running notes on the development of the Orchestrate project, with the most recent updates at the top.

+## April 2025 - Technical Debt Reduction

+### Project Update (Mid-April 2025)

+Significant improvements have been made to reduce technical debt in the Orchestrate codebase.
+Here's a summary of the recent changes:

+#### 1. Improved LLM Client Architecture

+- **Factory Pattern Implementation**
+  - Replaced conditional imports with a proper factory pattern for LLM clients
+  - Created a `LLMClientProtocol` to define a consistent interface for all LLM implementations
+  - Renamed `LLMClient` to `OpenAIClient` for better clarity
+  - Centralized client selection logic in a single location

+- **Enhanced Mock/Real LLM Toggle**
+  - Added UI controls in the sidebar for toggling between mock and real LLM
+  - Improved environment variable handling for configuration
+  - Made the toggle more reliable and consistent across the application

+- **Streamlined Configuration**
+  - Added UI controls for model selection and temperature
+  - Improved parameter passing between components
+  - Enhanced session state management for configuration settings

+#### 2. Testing Improvements

+- **Updated Test Suite**
+  - Fixed tests to work with the new factory pattern
+  - Added tests for the factory pattern functionality
+  - Ensured all tests pass with both mock and real implementations

+#### 3. Code Quality Enhancements

+- **Reduced Duplication**
+  - Eliminated duplicate code for client selection
+  - Centralized configuration handling
+  - Made the codebase more maintainable and easier to extend

+#### Next Steps

+1. **Persistence Layer**
+   - Begin implementation of Supabase integration for workflow storage
+   - Design database schema for workflows, results, and user data
+   - Implement save/load functionality for workflows and results

+2. **Additional Technical Debt Reduction**
+   - Break down the monolithic UI component in `app.py`
+   - Implement consistent error handling
+   - Add comprehensive type annotations

+3. **Testing**
+   - Develop more comprehensive tests for the UI components
+   - Create integration tests for the workflow execution engine
+   - Implement end-to-end tests for the complete application

+The technical debt reduction efforts have significantly improved the maintainability and extensibility of the codebase, making it easier to implement new features and fix bugs.

 ## April 2025 - OpenAI Integration Enhancements

 ### Project Update (Early April 2025)